Introduction

 Common rats — the brown rat (Rattus norvegicus) and black rat (Rattus rattus) — are among the world's most destructive pests, causing billions of dollars in damage and spreading disease.
 Effective control of these rodents requires understanding their movement patterns and behaviors, and applying modern, innovative pest control methods.

-This report examines how rats move through their environment, how they react to changes, and how pest control professionals leverage these tendencies.
-It also explores the latest strategies for trap and poison placement (e.g. timed baiting, sensor-triggered devices, sound repellents) and technological advancements in tracking rodents.
-Practical recommendations are provided for integrating these insights into professional pest management programs.
+This guide examines how rats move through their environment, how they react to changes, and how pest control professionals leverage these tendencies.
+It also explores the latest strategies for trap and poison placement — including timed baiting, sensor-triggered devices, and sound repellents — and the technological advancements in tracking rodents that are changing the industry.

 Rat Movement Patterns and Behavior